Present your Research

-The Fall Undergraduate Research Symposium offers an opportunity for Undergraduate Researchers of all backgrounds and experience to present their research in an open and friendly environment.
-The Fall 2020 event is still viewable to the public.
+The Fall Student Research Symposium offers an opportunity for Undergraduate Researchers of all backgrounds and experience to present their research in an open and friendly environment.
+The Fall 2021 event is still viewable to the public.

 UCUR is designed to showcase the best undergraduate work from students all over the state.
 Undergraduates from all disciplines are invited to apply for the conference, which provides an excellent opportunity to students to present their work in a scholarly setting to students, faculty, field specialists and community members.
 Presentations may include both visual and oral displays of work in all academic disciplines, from art history to molecular biology.

 Utah’s Research on Capitol Hill is an annual celebration of undergraduate research held in the Rotunda of the State Capitol.
-Organized by USU, it features the two public research universities’ students and their research projects.
+Organized by USU and the University of Utah, it features the state’s two public research universities’ students and their research projects.
 Students of all disciplines from around the state share the results of their investigations with legislators.